jjjimenez100/Road2Js/README.md

 27. In modules with a single export, prefer `default` over named export.

 28. Place all of your imports above non-import statements.

-29. Break the line after the trailing comma.

 30. Multiline imports should be indented like a multiline array for readability.